What is Meniere's Disease?

 Common triggers include salt, caffeine and alcohol intake, environmental allergies, hormonal fluctuations (such menstrual cycle or pregnancy), psychological stress, or barometric pressure changes (such as storm fronts or airplane travel).
 In two-thirds of Meniere patients, dietary restriction of salt, caffeine and alcohol is successful in reducing or eliminating the disabling vertigo attacks.
 Addition of a diuretic medicine to aid the inner ear's fluid processing capability is successful for two-thirds of those who fail to get adequate relief from dietary restriction alone.

 Occasional use of a short-acting vestibular suppressant medication during attacks can also be helpful.
 By the time one has applied dietary restrictions, diuretics and vestibular suppressants, 90 to 95 percent of patients have their balance symptoms down to a manageable level.
 Only 5 to 10 percent have severe symptoms enough to consider invasive therapies.

 In the 5 to 10 percent of Meniere patients who fail to respond to aggressive medical management, vertigo can be controlled in almost all cases by some form of invasive therapy.
 These treatments include injection of medication through the eardrum into the middle ear or surgery.
 Several different operations have been devised for treating intractable vertigo of Meniere's disease.

 The Massachusetts Eye and Ear Infirmary is an institution known worldwide for its clinical treatment and research on Meniere's disease.
-Eight full-time otologists are on staff, with broad expertise in diagnosis and management of Meniere's disease and other disorders of hearing and balance, a state-of-the-art audiology and vestibular diagnostic and research capabilities, and an active multidisciplinary Meniere's disease research program.
+A team of full-time otologists are on staff, with broad expertise in diagnosis and management of Meniere's disease and other disorders of hearing and balance, a state-of-the-art audiology and vestibular diagnostic and research capabilities, and an active multidisciplinary Meniere's disease research program.